SergioAMG/FlutterApp/README.md

 - Secure the app (flutter and vertex ai)
 - Improve the architectural structure of the app (BLoC Pattern)
+- Implement modern software development best practices and patterns
 - Test the app (ui tests, unit test, usability test, and more)
 - Enable full support for multiple os, platforms, dimensions, orientation, and more

 ### Business (Monetize App)
 - Create a brand around the created app
-- Develop the ai character, persona, avatar, based on a chosen niche
+- Develop the AI character, persona, avatar, based on a chosen niche
 - Set the unique tone of the conversation, and create rules for safe usage
 - Set up the model to stay in the role despite possible attacks
-- Define invisible prompts that will shape custom ai implementation
+- Define invisible prompts that will shape custom AI implementation
 - Create pricing and service tiers
-- Develop and executing digital marketing strategy for new product launch
+- Develop and execute digital marketing strategy for new product launch

 ### Special Considerations and Limitations